- Learning the foundational guidelines of proper sports nutrition can take an athlete far.

 Your body is a high-powered and complex machine, so it needs fuel and a fueling schedule to match, one that can leave it operating at its best.
 You are not going to put regular gas in a Ferrari are you?
 No way!
 So today, make a promise to your body that you will feed it the fuel it needs and deserves.

 It’s also important to remember why you are doing this.
-Take a moment, breathe, and get in touch with your why, so you can be ready to receive the fueling guidelines and tips to follow!
+Take a moment, breathe, and get in touch with your why, so you can be ready to receive all that sports nutrition has to offer!

 Timing is everything.

 Proper fueling before, during, and after any workout, game, or practice with high-quality food is important for optimizing energy, performance, and recovery.
-Although every athlete will have different needs based on their unique biology and goals, there are foundational guidelines that all athletes can experiment with!
+Although every athlete will have different needs based on their unique biology and goals, there are foundational guidelines within sports nutrition that all athletes can experiment with!